Haroon Rahim

 Haroon Rahim (born 12 November 1949) is a Pakistani former tennis player.
-The former Pakistan and Asian No. 1.
+The former Pakistani and Asian No. 1.
 He was active from 1965 to 1978 and won 12 singles tour titles.

 Rahim was the youngest tennis player ever to play for Pakistan in the Davis Cup at 15 years of age.
 He was also the highest ranking Pakistani tennis player (a career-high singles ranking of World No. 34 in October 1977).
 He led the UCLA team to victory with Jeff Borowiak and Jimmy Connors in 1970–71 and was 1971 NCAA doubles champion with Jeff Borowiak.